durgeshc/load-balancer/README.md

-This is a plan maven project.
+This is a plain old style maven project.
 Simply import as maven project.
 Java 11 compatible.

 Instructions related to source code
 1) DefaultLoadBalancer.java is the implementation of ILoadBalancer. ``pingIntervalMills`` field is used to configure heartbeat interval in milliseconds. ``markServerDown`` method is used to mark a ServiceProvider as `healthy` and `unhealthy` explicitly.